juliusaka/xfc_btms_saev_controller/mpcBase.md

 The objective is to minimize the sum of demand charge, the usage cost of the BTMS as the cost of storing/releasing energy in terms of cycles and the energy loss cost.
 As demand charges can be applied after exceeding a certain level, we choosed a formulation which returns the exceeding of a certain power level $P_{free}$.
 The term $P_{slack} - P_{free}$ is 0 as long as $\max(P_{Grid}) \leq P_{free}$, and gives after that the difference to the free power level.

 As the problem is convex in objective function and constraints, a solution can be efficiently determined with open-source accessible solvers.
 We use the mathematical modeling language *cvxpy*.
-For the implementation, we defined the following states, control and disturbance variables.
+For the implementation, we defined the following states, control and disturbance(input) variables.
 We also define the slack variable for a free power level before demand charge:
 $\begin{align}
 x(k) &= [E_{BTMS}(k)] \\
 u(k) &= [P_{Grid}(k), P_{BTMS}(k), P_{BTMS,Ch}(k), P_{BTMS,DCh}(k)] \\
-d(k) &= [P_{Charge}(k)]\\
+i(k) &= [P_{Charge}(k)]\\
 P_{slack}
 \end{align}$